allegroai/clearml-docs/docs/guides/reporting/artifacts.md

 ```

 By changing the artifact, and calling the [Task.get_registered_artifacts](../../references/sdk/task.md#get_registered_artifacts)
-method to retrieve it, we can see that **ClearML** tracked the change.
+method to retrieve it, we can see that ClearM tracked the change.

 ```python
 # change the artifact object